sonnydavidson/SonnyDavidsonT2A2/README.md

 - Expected response data: A message confirming which team has been deleted
 - Authentication methods where applicable: JWT Token and admin role

+### Add a new team
+- HTTP request verb: POST
+- Required data where applicable: ALL the data required in the "Table" table
+- Expected response data:
+- Authentication methods where applicable: JWT Token and admin role

+### Full list of players
+- HTTP request verb: GET
+- Required data where applicable:
+- Expected response data: The full list of players in the database
+- Authentication methods:

+### Full list of players in order of most to least goals
+- HTTP request verb: GET
+- Required data where applicable:
+- Expected response data: The full list of players in the database from most to least goals
+- Authentication methods:

+### Full list of players in order of most to least assists
+- HTTP request verb: GET
+- Required data where applicable:
+- Expected response data: The full list of players in the database from most to least assists
+- Authentication methods:

+### Full list of players in order of most to least cleansheets
+- HTTP request verb: GET
+- Required data where applicable:
+- Expected response data: The full list of players in the database from most to least cleansheets
+- Authentication methods: